-The total cash outflows for leases in 2020 was €16,566.
+The total cash outflows for leases in 2023 was €11,024 (2022: €11,024) which are all attributable to arrangements with a related party forming part of Mizzi Organisation.
 The contractual undiscounted cash flows attributable to lease liabilities as at 31 December are analysed in Note 2.1(c).
-The weighted average incremental borrowing rate applied to the lease liabilities by the Group was consistent with prior year at 3%.
+The weighted average incremental borrowing rate applied to the lease liabilities by the Group was 3%.